Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 *Accounting > Select fiscal year > Book > Context menu EVALUATIONS*

-This menu allows to create and print out different sorts of evaluations for analysis or overview purposes.
+This menu allows to create and print out different sorts of evaluation reports for analysis or overview purposes.
 Click the *EVALUATIONS* button to display the context menu.

 ![Evaluations](/Assets/Screenshots/RetailSuiteAccounting/Book/Evaluations.png "[Evaluations]")